Stability of universal properties against perturbations of the Markov Chain Monte Carlo algorithm: The XY model and the MCMC perturbations studied

 Let us start from the perturbations of the single site Metropolis update.
 The essential step of this algorithm is the accept/reject step (sometimes called Metropolis filter) in Eq.~\eqref{eq:metro}, so we consider perturbations corresponding to ``wrong'' estimates of the energy difference $\Delta E$.
 A simple stochastic perturbation is obtained by considering in Eq.~\eqref{eq:metro} the substitution

 where $G'_{\sigma}$ and $G_{\sigma}$ are two independent Gaussian random variables with zero average and variance $\sigma^2$.
-This perturbation can be taught of as a simple modeling of the case in which energies are not exactly computed but stochastically estimated.
+This perturbation can be thought of as a simple modeling of the case in which the energies of the initial and trial states are not exactly computed, but stochastically estimated.
+A different (not used) possibility would be to add to $\Delta E$ a single Gaussian random variable, to model the case in which directly $\Delta E$ is stochastically estimated.
 To mimic the effect of a finite machine precision we can instead use

 where $\mathrm{round}(x)$ denotes the rounding to the closest integer of $x$, which amounts to truncate $\Delta E$ with an accuracy $1/\Lambda$.
 To provide a scale for the values of $\sigma$ and $\Lambda$ used in the following section we note that the average value of $\Delta E$ at the critical point of the XY model is $\approx 2$.